This video details our USB Flash Drive data recovery process and rates.

 We can manually solder the data leads from a USB cable or connector to flash drive’s PCB, even in cases where pads are lifted or missing (see photos below).

 2. Bad fuse or other chip on PCB

 We can often locate the bad component and replace or bypass it so we can image the drive.

 We can remove the flash chips and perform chip-off data recovery by reading the chips and reconstructing the controller’s algorithms (see photos below).

 For any flash drive that DOESN’T require “chip-off” recovery (#1 and sometimes #2 above), the cost is $300.
 But, if you also encrypted your flash drive with Bitlocker, FileVault, Veracrypt, or something similar, we charge an additional $100 encryption fee.

 For any flash drive that REQUIRES “chip-off” recovery (sometimes #2 and always #3 above), we charge $300 per chip (most flash drives only contain one or two flash memory/data chips).
-We also charge a $100 attempt fee per chip if the recovery is not successful or you do not want the data we were able to recover (if less than 99% was recovered).
+We also charge a $100 labor fee per chip if you do not want the data we were able to recover (if less than 99% was recovered).
 If more than 99% was recovered, there is no option to decline our recovery.

 Can we recover your failed hard drive, SSD, flash drive, or RAID?

 Click below to submit our Chances Form and you'll hear back from a data recovery technician in minutes!